-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has increased across the region.
-However, the signal remained level at Welshpool. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.
+- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples from Llanfyllin with a SARS-CoV-2 concentration below the LOD.